Bytecode VM

 let r = fn()wherefn()mutates state), the compiler refuses to compile at all.
 The function stays on the tree-walker.

-The double-call bug fixed in commit cd2b265 was exactly this: a non-numeric assignment would execute fn() on the fast path, throw Bailout, then re-execute on the tree-walker — running fn() twice with two sets of side effects.
-The fix routes those shapes to compile-time refusal.
+The motivating case: a non-numeric assignment executes fn() on the fast path, throws Bailout, then re-executes on the tree-walker — running fn() twice with two sets of side effects.
+Compile-time refusal keeps fn() from running on the fast path at all, so the tree-walker observes the only call.

 VM dispatch (the second layer)